 Where to Buy Angulas

-Several internet retailers based in the United States carry 4 oz sizes of authentic eels.
-For example, tiny baby eels can be found on Amazon through brands like Conservas de Cambados, La Tienda, and Iberia.
+Several internet retailers based in the United States carry 4-ounce jars of Spanish baby eels.
+They can be found online under brands like Conservas de Cambados, La Tienda, and Iberia.
 These real baby eels are from places like Galicia and are hand-prepared and packed in oil.
-Typically, the package is already mixed with ingredients like salt and cayenne pepper as well.
-This gourmet food is the perfect experience for those who are interested in Spain's culture.
-You can follow a classic recipe, serve it on crusty bread, or eat it on a flavorful Torta de Aciete.
+Typically, the product is already seasoned with salt and cayenne pepper.